How Long Is Rotisserie Chicken Good for in the Fridge?

 2. Use Airtight Containers:

-Store the chicken in an airtight container or tightly wrap it in aluminum foil or plastic wrap.
-This prevents air exposure, which can dry out the meat and accelerate spoilage.
+Store the chicken in an airtight container or wrap it tightly in aluminum foil or plastic wrap to prevent air exposure, which can dry out the meat and speed up spoilage.

 3. Divide into Portions:

 If you don’t plan to eat the entire chicken soon, consider dividing it into smaller portions.
-This not only makes reheating easier but also reduces the chances of contaminating the entire batch during handling.
+This not only makes reheating more convenient but also minimizes the risk of contaminating the entire batch during handling.

 4. Label and Date:

-Always label the container with the storage date.
-This ensures you can track how long the chicken has been refrigerated.
+This helps you keep track of how long the chicken has been stored in the refrigerator.

 Importance of Safe Temperatures

-The refrigerator temperature plays a significant role in preserving rotisserie chicken.
+The temperature of the refrigerator is crucial for preserving rotisserie chicken.
 Follow these guidelines:

-• Set Your Fridge to the Right Temperature: Ensure your refrigerator maintains a consistent temperature of 40°F (4°C) or below.
-Warmer temperatures can lead to bacterial growth.
+• Set your fridge to the right temperature: Make sure your refrigerator stays at a consistent temperature of 40°F (4°C) or lower.
+Higher temperatures can encourage bacterial growth.

 • Avoid Fridge Overcrowding: Overloaded fridges often prevent proper airflow, leading to uneven cooling.
 This can cause the chicken to spoil prematurely.